microsoft/pxt-adafruit/docs/getting-started.md

 ### ~

 Your game is ready!

+Click **Compile** to move your program to the BBC micro:bit!

 Have fun!

 ## Step 5: Are you the greatest?